Titalearn/EKS-CLUSTER-S3-BACKED-2025/README.md

   # How to add a manager to the cluster

-  - make sure you have created roles for your manager
+  -make sure you have created roles for your manager

     Go to aws and create access and secret access for your manager.

-  - Configure a profile for the manager with the following command
+  -Configure a profile for the manager with the following command

     aws configure --profile manager

-  - Add the  access key and secret access key
+  -Add the  access key and secret access key

-    example access key  -------    exmple secret access key -------    Add them with your region
-  - cd in to .aws and cat credentials to make sure the manager credentials exist.
+    example access key  -------    exmple secret access key -------    Add them with your region -cd in to .aws and cat credentials to make sure the manager credentials exist.

     next run the following command " cat config " you will notice  a manager profile has been created.

-  - Next we need to add a role which the manager will use
+-Next we need to add a role which the manager will use

     vi config